 Contact allergies are the most common of all, which can cause an allergic reaction that leads to severe skin irritation.
 If your dog starts scratching incessantly, this can cause skin infections and other injuries.

 Some dogs are born with abnormal skin, which is susceptible to allowing allergens to enter.
 When allergens enter the skin, it sets off an allergic response which leads to itching and redness.

-Dogs who suffer from allergies have a weaker immune response than others, which can lead to an inflammation under the wrong circumstances.
+Dogs who suffer from allergies have a weaker immune response than others, which can lead to inflammation under the wrong circumstances.
 When the health of the skin changes, bacteria can invade and lead to infections.
 Dogs who suffer from allergies fail to produce an adequate immune response to fight off secondary invaders, which is why some dogs suffer from allergies and others don’t.